 Come Explore Life in Fairfax Station

 Stately homes and peaceful landscapes can be found in the charming community of Fairfax Station, Virginia.
 Residents flock here because of the tranquil lifestyle, and relatively easy commute to Washington, D.C. and the Pentagon.
 Fairfax Station is just minutes away from major expressways, commuter lots, the metro, and Virginia Railway Express.
-Everything you need, from delicious restaurants to major retailers and public services, is accessible in Fairfax Station.
 A renowned public education system, luxurious homes, and beautiful parks and forests are just three of the reasons this area is so highly sought-after.

 Search Homes for Sale in Fairfax Station